File type and URI associations model

 There are several things users can do to accommodate these changes:

-- Users are prompted contextually to choose a default app to handle file types, protocols, or both when one has not been specified
+- Users are prompted contextually to choose a default app to handle file types, URI schemes, or both when one has not been specified

-- Users are offered the option to change their default handler after installing new apps that can handle a file type or protocol
+- Users are offered the option to change their default handler after installing new apps that can handle a file type or URI scheme

-- The default programs control panel allows users to set defaults for an app, or for a file type, protocol, or both; apps can link to the control panel
+- The default programs control panel allows users to set defaults for an app, or for a file type, URI scheme, or both; apps can link to the control panel

 - Defaults can be changed from Windows Explorer